grisu/gricli/src/main/resources/help/commands/add.md

 Parameters:

     list	: The name of the list.
     item	: The value to add.
-Currently only a single value can be added per call.

 Currently available lists are: